1. Getting Started - Prepare for the repair

 The engine air filter in your 2009 Jaguar XF cleans the air that enters your engine.
 You should change the filter on your XF at least once a year or every 20,000 miles, whichever comes first.
 If you drive in dusty or sandy conditions, you should change your filter more frequently.
 A dirty air filter will cause your XF to lose 1 - 3 mpg, depending on your driving, you can save 70 - 100 gallons of gas per year simply by changing your filter regularly.
 The video above, shows you where the engine air filter is located in your XF and how to change it!

 In addition to improving the fuel economy of your XF, regularly replacing your air filter will put less strain on your engine.
 These filters are fairly inexpensive, so check out our parts page for great deals and coupons on a new one (tip: buy several, when you go to check the filter on your XF, you can easily swap it for a new one if it is dirty).
+Be sure to adhere to a recurring schedule for your 2009 Jaguar XF replacement.

 Hans Angermeier has produced over 100,000 videos showing drivers how to fix things on their cars.
 He has broad expertise on basic repair procedures covering the majority of cars on the road.